StackVista/stackstate-docs/integrations/available_stackpacks/nagios.md

 ## Permissions for Nagios files

-Nagios StackState Agent check tails Nagios config and log files so it should have permission to read those files.
-If you run StackState Agent with some other user than `root`, you need to provide a way for StackState Agent check read those files.
-Sometimes these files can be recreated by Nagios, so manually setting read permission is not an option.
-You should add StackState Agent user to same group witch is attached to those log files.
+Nagios StackState Agent check tails Nagios config and log files, so it should have permission to read those files.
+If you run StackState Agent with some other user than `root`, the StackState Agent user must be added to the same group that is attached to the config and log files.
+Note that manually setting read permission is not an option as the files can sometimes be recreated by Nagios.